yingflower/obsidian-stu-repo-helper/README_en.md

 This plugin supports the automatic generation of names and descriptions for students' artwork paintings and handicrafts, which facilitates subsequent management and retrieval.
 In this way, every precious creation can be properly preserved and efficiently utilized.

 ![Intelligent Analysis of Artwork Paintings](docs/images/zh/painting_analysis.gif)

+## A Gift for My Dear Xiaoyu
+This plugin is a gift for my daughter, Xiaoyu.
+It is used to record every bit and piece of her growth process.
+I hope she will like this gift and can feel the joy of learning from it.